Francode77/TL_Fastai_mole-detection/README.md

 | True Negatives | 76.78% |
 | False Negatives | 7.09% |

-- For the client app we made a simple tool to produce results with telegram.
-The results of processing a file will be output to a Telegram bot channel.

 # Improvements

-We worked on data preprocessing methods such as contrast, rebalancing and hair removal, which are not included nor used for the scope of htis project.
+We worked on data preprocessing methods such as contrast, rebalancing and hair removal, which are not included nor used for the scope of this project.<br>
-We did not include other methods

 ## Contributors
 - [Frank Trioen](https://github.com/Francode77)